Neomades/NeoMAD-Samples/README.md

 NeoMAD Samples
 ==============

-This repository contains a number of samples that show how to use NeoMAD Library and tool.
+This repository contains a number of samples that show how to use **NeoMAD Framework**.

 For more information see the [Neomades Website](http://www.neomades.com)